juuso-oskari/ReinforcementLearning/README.md

 # RL-course

-These are my implementations for exercises in the course ELEC-E8125 Reinforcement Learning, 2022.
-The implemented algorithms include such as: value iteration, TD-learning, Q-learning, PG, DDPG, AlphaZero, CEM.
+These are my implementations for the exercises in the course ELEC-E8125 Reinforcement Learning, 2022.
+The implemented algorithms include: value iteration, TD-learning, Q-learning, PG, DDPG, AlphaZero, CEM.